-- When a break function is executing after a task exception and the task that raised the exception requests abort processing, abortfn is used to abort the request being processed by that task. - When a device is being closed by tk_cls_dev and by subsystem cleanup processing, and the device descriptor was processing a request, abortfn is used to abort the request being processed by the device descriptor.
+- When a break function is executing after a task exception and the task that raised the exception requests abort processing, abortfn is used to abort the request being processed by that task. - When a device is being closed by tk_cls_dev, and the device descriptor was processing a request, abortfn is used to abort the request being processed by the device descriptor.